Armistead Maupin: Early life

 Maupin was born in Washington, D.C., to Diana Jane (Barton) and Armistead Jones Maupin.
-His great-great-grandfather, Congressman Lawrence O'Bryan Branch, was from North Carolina and was a railroad executive and a confederate general during the American Civil War.
+His great-great-grandfather, Congressman Lawrence O'Bryan Branch, was from North Carolina and was a railroad executive and a Confederate general during the American Civil War.
 His father, Armistead Jones Maupin, founded Maupin, Taylor & Ellis, one of the largest law firms in North Carolina.
 Maupin was raised in Raleigh.

 Maupin attended Ravenscroft School and graduated from Needham Broughton High School in 1962.
 He attended the University of North Carolina at Chapel Hill, where he wrote for The Daily Tar Heel.

 Career

 Maupin worked at WRAL-TV in Raleigh, a station managed by future U.S. Senator Jesse Helms.
 Helms nominated Maupin for a patriotic award, which Maupin won.
-Maupin said he was a typical conservative and segregationist at this time and admired Helms, as a hero figure."
+Maupin said he was a typical conservative and segregationist at this time and admired Helms as a hero figure.
 Maupin later changed his opinion and condemned Helms at a gay pride parade on the steps of the North Carolina State Capitol.
-Maupin is a veteran of the United States Navy and served several tours of duty including one in the Vietnam War.
+Maupin is a veteran of the U.S. Navy and served several tours of duty including one in the Vietnam War.

 Maupin worked at a Charleston newspaper and the San Francisco bureau of the Associated Press in 1971.
 In 1974, he began what would become the Tales of the City series as a serial in a Marin County-based newspaper, the Pacific Sun, moving to the San Francisco Chronicle after the Sun's San Francisco edition folded.

 In 1978, Maupin publicly accused San Francisco Police Inspector Dave Toschi of faking one of the Zodiac Killer's taunting letters to the media, seriously and irreparably damaging Toschi's career and reputation.
 Maupin claimed to have noticed a similarity between anonymous fan mail Toschi had sent him after Maupin based one of his Tales of the City characters on him, and a Zodiac letter received by the San Francisco Chronicle on April 24, 1978.
-Although the USPS crime lab cleared Toschi of being the Zodiac letter's author, Toschi was removed from the case and his chances of succeeding Charles Gain as chief of the San Francisco PD were destroyed.
+Although the USPS crime lab cleared Toschi of being the Zodiac letter's author, Toschi admitted to writing the fan mail and was removed from the case, destroying his chances of succeeding Charles Gain as chief of the San Francisco PD.
 The incident is portrayed in the 2007 David Fincher film Zodiac.